-Learn your favorite songs and riffs!
-Rhythm, fingerpicking, singing and playing, soloing and more.
-The foundation of music lessons is good ears and good time feel (groove).
+Strum and sing your favorite songs!
+Rhythm, fingerpicking, singing and playing, soloing, chord melodies and more.
+The foundation of music lessons is developing good listening and good timing.
 These are skills that all the best musicians have.
-That, along with some study of guitar basics will cover about half of our lesson time.
-The other half should be devoted to the kind of music that inspired you to look me up.
-My hope is that you will become a well rounded musician and uk player, and that we'll both discover new music :-)
+That, along with some study of ukulele basics will provide a foundation for us to approach the kind of music that inspired you to look up a uk teacher.
+My hope is that you will become a well rounded musician and uk player, and that we'll both discover new music :)

 I also enjoy preparing for jam sessions, auditions, and competing for placement in school ensembles and for scholarships.

 Teaching all styles of uke, Francesca is equally comfortable on a soprano as a tenor.

 Compare hundreds of teachers based on the criteria that matter to you, including background checks, age and experience.

 When you've found the perfect match, schedule your lessons online using the teacher's real-time availability.